takeshape/quarter/README.md

 ### Initial Setup

-Create a `.env` in the project rootlike this one:
+Create a `.env` in the project root like this one:

 ```
 SESSION_SECRET=change me to a random secret string